 2. Use Photoshop for designing your characters

 After you complete the sketching part, you need to use Photoshop to make your characters look real.
 In case you have made use of software for sketching, you can import it in Photoshop.
-If you did your sketch on a traditional paper, you could import the scan copy into a Photoshop app.
+If you did your sketch on a traditional paper, you can import the scanned copy into the Photoshop app.

 Take reference of your sketch to design your characters in Photoshop.
 You need a separate layer for every single moving part of your character.
 For instance, you should make a separate layer for a character’s forearm, bicep, and so on, instead of using a single layer for its hand.